 The hardware, equipment or plant that is part of our electricity Assets distribution network.
 Electricity supply that we temporarily cease supply when required, typically during periods of high load.
 It is most commonly water Controlled Energy heating load.
 Customer An end user that is connected to the electricity distribution network.
-Customer Load The customer segments that have similar electricity requirements and that share similar pricing methodologies.
-Groups Grid Exit Point.
+Customer Load The customer segments that have similar electricity requirements Groups and that share similar pricing methodologies.
+Grid Exit Point.
 This is the point where EA Networks' electricity GXP distribution network connects to Transpower's transmission network.
 High Voltage Direct Current.
 This is Transpower's inter-island link HVDC between the North and South Islands.
 Installation Control Point.
 This is the isolation point where a ICP customer connects to the distribution network and where the retailers metering is located.
 Kilowatt-hour.
 The measure of electricity consumption that retail kWh electricity consumption is measured. kVA Kilovolt Ampere.
 We use this to describe capacity of connections.
 Retailer The entity that charges customers for their electricity usage.
-Target Revenue The forecasted annual revenue that we expect to earn.
+The forecasted annual revenue that we expect to earn as Target Revenue determined under the Default Price Path rules and guidelines.
 The product that a customer uses to access the electricity Tariff distribution network.
+Transmission costs are comprised of charges directly from Transmission Transpower, Avoidable Cost of Transmission paid to Generators, and recoverable costs including regulatory levies and local authority costs rates.